Cloud-Schematics/hpc-fss-cluster/README.md

 **IMPORTANT**

 Due to legal requirement, we cannot provide product packages and entitlement in this template.
-You must either provide your own product packages and entitlement links, or use the IBM Spectrum Cluster evaluation packages and entitlement links from the following IBM URLs, and specify those values in the variables `uri_file_entitlement`, `uri_package_installer`, `uri_package_additional`, `uri_package_additional2` variables in the Variables section of the hpc-fss-cluser template.
+You must either provide your own product packages and entitlement links, or use the IBM Spectrum Cluster evaluation packages and entitlement links from the following IBM URLs, and specify those values in `uri_file_entitlement`, `uri_package_installer`, `uri_package_additional`, `uri_package_additional2` variables in the Variables section of your environment created using the hpc-fss-cluser template.

 If you use the evaluation edition, after selecting "I agree" to the license and "Download using http" option, for each files listed below, right click "download nbow" and specify "Copy Link Address" to copy the download URL and then use that link address in the applicable `uri_` variable field.
 For example, copy the link address for the IBM Spectrum Symphony evaluation edition entitlement file, and use it as the `uri_file_entitlement` variable value in the environment.
 Repeat the process for the required evaluation edition packages listed below.
 The evaluation edition links are unique for each user and are only valid for a few days):